ccarmonab/coursera-Getting_and_Cleaning_Data-Course_Project/README.md

 1. Download [compressed raw data](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).
 2. Unzip raw data and copy the directory `UCI HAR Dataset` to your working directory.
-3. Clone this repository in your computer: `https://github.com/ccarmonab/coursera-Getting_and_Cleaning_Data-Course_Project`
+3. Clone this repository in your computer: https://github.com/ccarmonab/coursera-Getting_and_Cleaning_Data-Course_Project
+4. Copy the run_analysis.R file into your working directory
 4. source run_analisys.R script: `source('run_analysis.R')`

 It will generate a file named tidy_data.txt in the root of your working directory.
 If you want to read it and looking it in R, the command is [[2](#references)]:

 ```{r}
 data <- read.table("tidi_data.txt", header = TRUE)